junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 He realizes he doesn't really care if the bad guys are still breathing, still messing around the world.
 He only wants Cas and Sam okay.

 But now, the only one left standing is himself -- when all he wants for himself is... nothing.
 He doesn't really mind death.
 That's just how he's used to: usually not quite think about actively killing himself, but when things happen, when death stares at him in the eyes, he's usually quite fine with that.
 If he dies, then he dies.
-He figures, this life doesn't worth that much anyway, no need to dread too much. -- But the life and the world is just always so full of bad joke and pathetic sarcasm.
+He figures, this life doesn't worth that much anyway, no need to dread too much. -- But the life and the world is just always so fucking full of bad jokes and pathetic sarcasm.
 Cas and Sam were gone, it's only him now.

-Now seems like a good time to actually start thinking about the death part again.
+Now seems like a good time to actually reconsider the dying part again.
 What's remaining to live for without them, anyway?

 **Still Second 8:**

 Cas's eyes brighten up, filled with electrical blue.
 His face solemn and distant.
-Surreal light pours from above his head, guiding him to stand up slowly, stiffly, standing straight like a puppet.
+Surreal light pours from above his head, guiding him to rise up slowly, stiffly, standing straight like a puppet.
 Cas looks like he's just relearning how to operate this body, like it's his first time walking the Earth.

 Dean is still kneeling on the floor, his vision blurred by tears.

 The move and light startles him.
 He wipes his eyes messedly, looking up.

 "Cas?"
 Dean whispers, still not daring to let himself to believe.
 The Cas before his eyes looks more like a puppet than the angel he loves, or the human he turned into and that Dean still loves.
-His face is blank, his eyes are on the far distant, as if looking at a horizon beyond an ocean.
+His face is blank, his eyes are on the far distance, as if looking at a horizon beyond an ocean.
 He doesn't look down, he doesn't look at Dean, and especially, not looking into Dean's eyes with all those emotions when he burst out "I didn't choose to love you, this is who I am."

 But now, now this isn't him, this isn't who he is.
 This is more like a pitiful revived zombie angel that looks like Cas than anything else.
-Dean glances up at the angel's face when celestial light covers it with holy light from above, and he shrinks back.
-Only very recently he realizes he can look at Cas's face and think about the word "love" without stumbling or choking, but this is not the face he looked at in the middle of the night in Houston, or in the morning after, or in any of the past five years.
+Dean glances up at the angel's face when the celestial light covers it with holy light from above, and he shrinks back.
+Only very recently he realized he can look at Cas's face and think about the word "love" without stumbling or choking, but this is not the face he looked at in the middle of the night in Houston, or in the morning after, or in any of the past five years.
 Now he feels as if he doesn't know him anymore.
-Just a look at that strangely stiff and remote look, Dean thinks he's looking at a stranger, even more stranger than the first time they met in the barn.
+Just a look at that strangely stiff and remote look, Dean thinks he's looking at a stranger, a robot, a shell -- even more of a stranger than the first time they met in the barn or when Naomi brainwashed and controlled him.

 Lightning starts flashing behind the angel's back, low rumbling sound of thunder rolls above their heads.
 Dean knows what's coming before it starts happening.
 Shadows of two giant wings spread out behind Cas's back, stretching and spreading, freeing themselves, rising high in air.
-The shadow covers half the room, carpeting from under his feet to the far corner of the room, taking all the space.
+The shadow covers half the room, carpeting all the way to the far end of the room, taking all the space.
 They're mesmerizing, they're magnificent, but they're also so wrong, so unsettling.
-All the familiar things pulling from the memory, gathering on this same vessel, but they're all out of place, like a Theseus's ship.
+If Dean wasn't sure when he looks at Cas's face, he's certain it's not his Cas by the look of the wings.
+It's as if the wings are the angel's true self, and Dean is directly looking at him, but not still not seeing him.
+All the familiar shapes and curves pulling from the memory, gathering on this same vessel, but they're all out of place, like a Theseus's ship.
 Cas looks as if a fresh toy model of angel made from factory setting from millions of years ago, without anything that really made Cas *Cas*.

 Probably the very only thing that can be remotely comforting is that hole in the middle of his body is now healed.
 A flash of grace fills the broken body, and now he's complete again.
+But Dean can't find the strength to feel comforted.

 "Cas?"
-Dean whispers again, shakily, trying to believe this really is Cas coming back, but also not really daring to believe.
-Hunter's instinct tells him something is really, really wrong here.
+Dean whispers again, shakily, trying so hard to convince himself this really is Cas, Cas really is coming back, but also not really daring to believe.
+Deep down, he knows.
+The hunter's instinct tells him something is really, really wrong here.
 The start of a faint hope tries to sprout, but immediately so torn apart that it withers in the ruins of his broken heart.

 The angel looks down at him with cold eyes.
 Cas's voice asks icily, "Who are you?"